m-labs/artiq/README.rst

 .. image:: doc/logo/artiq.png

-ARTIQ (Advanced Real-Time Infrastructure for Quantum physics) is an open source control system for laser-cooled trapped ion experiments.
-It is being developed for the Ion Storage Group at NIST its applicability reaches beyond ion trapping.
+ARTIQ (Advanced Real-Time Infrastructure for Quantum physics) is a next-generation control system for quantum information experiments.
+It is being developed in partnership with the Ion Storage Group at NIST, and its applicability reaches beyond ion trapping.

 The system features a high-level programming language that helps describing complex experiments, which is compiled and executed on dedicated hardware with